 In Volume 1, the Authority noted customers' concerns about the lack of involvement in the planning of future renewals expenditure and that this has been raised by irrigators and their representatives.
+These concerns were generally expressed throughout Sequater's WSSs.

-The Authority recommended that there be a legislative requirement for SunWater to consult with its customers about any changes to its service standards and proposed renewals expenditure program.
-The Authority considers that this approach also be adopted by Seqwater.
+The Authority recommended that there be a legislative requirement for SunWater to consult with its customers including about the proposed renewals expenditure program.
+The Authority considered that this approach should also be adopted by Seqwater.

-In addition, Sequater should also be required to submit renewals expenditure programs to irrigators for comment whenever they are amended and that irrigators' comments be documented and published on Sequater's website and provided to the Authority.
+In addition, Seqwater should be required to annually submit renewals expenditure programs to irrigators for comment whenever they are amended and that irrigators' submissions and Seqwater's responses published on Seqwater's website.